 There are currently no openings for staff in the Electrical Engineering Department.
 Please check back in the future for updates.

-A Postdoctoral research position at the University of Notre Dame is anticipated beginning October 2014 to conduct research under the supervision of Prof. Thomas Pratt on a project involving radio frequency signal propagation, sensing, and associated signal processing.
+A Postdoctoral research position at the University of Notre Dame is anticipated beginning October 2014 to conduct research under the supervision of Prof. Thomas Pratt.
+The anticipated project will involve the development of a radio frequency receiver.
 U.S. citizenship may be required depending upon the terms of the grant.
-The research will involve consideration of various receiver architectures and advanced signal processing techniques.
-Both theoretical and experimental research is anticipated.
-Participation in an annual review meeting and publication of research in a peer-reviewed journal each year are the primary deliverables on the project.
-Background in communications, radar, and electromagnetic wave propagation theory for both forward scatter and backscatter systems will be useful, but a systems background and demonstrated technical excellence and self-motivation are more important.
-The duration of the Fellowship is up to three years, but requires annual renewal.
-If you are a graduated PhD student or will be graduating this Spring and are interested to learn more about this opportunity, please contact Thomas Pratt via email (Thomas.firstname.lastname@example.org).
+The research will involve consideration of various receiver architectures, the development and implementation of advanced signal processing techniques, and development of a real-time processing capability based on FPGA and/or GPU resources.
+The candidate will be responsible to lead the real-time implementation effort using either Xilinx FPGA tools with System Generator, or National Instruments tools such as Labview, and also to improve the system user interface and the overall system functionality.
+Candidates with a background in computer science and/or electrical engineering are preferred.
+The duration of the Fellowship is for one year.
+A renewal may be possible, but is not certain.
+If you have received your PhD and are interested to learn more about this opportunity, please contact Thomas Pratt via email (Thomas.email@example.com).